celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The following sections outline the steps needed after core contracts and `ReleaseGold` contracts are deployed.
 On a high level, we will:

-- Authorize validator signer key with validator account key
+- Create accounts associated with `ReleaseGold` contracts' addresses
-- Create and authorize validator group signer key with validator group account key
+- Lock up balance of `ReleaseGold`
-- Register validator
+- Authorize validator signer key
-- Register valdiator group
+- Create and authorize validator group signer key
-- Authorize validator vote signer key
+- Create and authorize vote signer keys
-- Authorize validator group vote signer key
+- Register validator and validator group
 - Affiliate validator with validator group
 - Vote

-We will need to use a number of keys, so let's have a refresher on key management.
+We will need to use 7 keys, so let's have a refresher on key management.

 ### Key Management